FAQ - Mailing a letter to Germany

 Post Code, City

-So, a typical envelope would read:
+So, a typical address on an envelope could read:

 Johannes Schmidt